Governance statement

 Strategic documents

-Council strategies, planning and policy documents are developed through consultation with the community, iwi and key stakeholders, and then approved by the Council.
-Documents are periodically reviewed as and when appropriate; for example, when required by legislation, or in accordance with a timeframe within the document itself, or in response to a specific request from the Council.
+Council strategies, planning and policy documents are developed through consultation with the community, iwi and key stakeholders, and then approved by Council.
+Documents are periodically reviewed as and when appropriate; for example, when required by legislation, or in accordance with a timeframe within the document itself, or in response to a specific request from Council.

 Working with our community